-If the home is subject to a ground lease arrangement or with buyer support (previously: 'discount arrangement') with additional capital risk, you are not permitted to grant an interest-only NHG-backed loan.
-The list of ground lease arrangements or buyer support options we accept can be found on www.nhg.nl.
-This list states which arrangements are 'with additional capital risk' and which are 'without additional capital risk'.
+If the home is subject to a ground lease arrangement or a discount arrangement with additional capital risk (erfpacht- of kortingsconstructie met aanvullend vermogensrisico), you are not permitted to grant an interest-only NHG-backed loan.
+The list of ground lease arrangements or discount arrangements we accept can be found on .
+This list states which arrangements are with additional capital risk and which are without additional capital risk.
 You can also find more information there on the meaning of the terms used.

-Existing home acquisition debt
+Existing home acquisition debt (bestaande eigenwoningschuld)